Wellbeing of Women

-Wellbeing of Women is the only UK charity dedicated to funding research, education and advocacy across all of women's reproductive and gynaecological health, including menstruation, fertility, pregnancy, childbirth, gynaecological cancers, menopause and incontinence.
+Wellbeing of Women is a UK charity dedicated to funding research, education and advocacy across all of women's reproductive and gynaecological health, including menstruation, fertility, pregnancy, childbirth, gynaecological cancers, menopause and incontinence.
 It raises money to invest in medical research and the development of specialist doctors and nurses working in these fields.
 The charity also disseminates information and hosts regular webinars on women's health.

 The charity is based in London, and consists of: a team of staff and volunteers; a board of trustees headed up by Professor Dame Lesley Regan, and a Research Advisory Committee of leading experts.

 The Duchess of Edinburgh became the charity's patron in 2021.

 Ambassadors include Baroness Karren Brady of Knightsbridge, Carol Vorderman, Fiona Bruce, and Kate Silverton.

 History

 1960s

 The charity was established in 1964 by eminent obstetrician Professor Will Nixon, who was touched by the grief of a young man whose wife died during childbirth.
 It was originally called The Childbirth Research Centre.
 He gathered a group of illustrious founder members including Lord Brain, a neurologist who cared for Winston Churchill on his deathbed in 1965; Sir John Peel, the surgeon-gynaecologist to the Queen; Professor Dugald Baird and Sir George Pinker, an obstetrician who delivered nine royal babies including Princes William and Harry.
 The founders' aim was to reduce the number of women and babies who died during pregnancy and childbirth.

 An early donation established that a deficiency in folic acid was a factor in malformed babies.
 Pregnant women across the world now take folic acid supplements.

 The charity also funded crucial research into epidurals which means that millions of women now benefit from a relatively pain-free birth.